Top three reasons to go mountain biking in Sedona

 One of the most extensive, best-connected and simply fun trail systems

-Sedona has it all thanks to year-round riding, sweeping views and staggering variety.
+Sedona has it all thanks to year-round riding, sweeping views, and staggering variety.
 This area offers plenty of steep canyon walls and red-rock buttes in an otherworldly desert setting — the type of landscape where you might expect to see coyotes planting dynamite.
 Every biker in the know has their eye set on this desert playground.
 New riding addicts will find warm-up trails for beginners to gain confidence and foundational skills.
 Intermediate tracks offer exhilarating technical terrain and exciting features.
 For advanced mountain bikers, there’s a treasure trove of challenges.
-Join your guide and see why MTB diehards keep coming back!
+Join a guide for some awesome mountain bike tours in Sedona and see why diehards keep coming back!

 Phoenix, AZ, is just under 2 hours away